 Two adults shall be present during visits to the restrooms when this is a scheduled part of your group’s routine.

-No adult may be alone in the restroom with a child unless the bathroom door and the sta door are open
+No adult may be alone in the restroom with a child unless the bathroom door and the stall door are open

 If a child needs to use the restroom, and the rest of the group is occupied, one worker may escort the child to the restrooms and wait outside in the hallway.
 If the child needs assistance while in the restroom, both the hallway door and the stall door shall be open.
 (This is for the worker’s protection.)